Canyonlands National Park

 A permit is required to bike or drive the popular White Rim Trail and for all overnight camping trips in the backcountry.

-Squaw Flat Campground in the Needles district is a great base camp for day hikes into the backcountry, but go prepared: carry extra water and be alert for black bears.
+Needles Campground in the Needles district is a great base camp for day hikes into the backcountry, but go prepared: carry extra water and be alert for black bears.

 The remote Maze district easily occupies three days, plus hours to drive there.
 Solitude and endless splendor are the rewards for extremely well-prepared self-sufficient wayfinders.